Our Verdict

 Driving

-Following our hole drilling tests, we moved on to evaluating how proficient the M12 FUEL is at driving in fasteners, which also accounts for 35% of its total score.
-We used an assortment of fasteners for this test, particularly looking at how each drill dealt with common wood screws and much harder-to-drive hardware, like lag screws.
-The M12 didn't do as well as it did in our drilling tests but still delivered a decent performance.
+Following our hole drilling tests, we evaluated how proficient the M12 FUEL is at driving in fasteners.
+It didn't do as well as in the drilling tests, but still delivered a decent performance.

 The M12 FUEL has more than enough power to handle standard wood screws, driving them in quickly and having zero issues with setting the head flush.
 We basically treated this drill the same as the top-tier drills in this test, setting it apart from the other 12-volt drills that occasionally needed a break to keep from overheating.

-Unfortunately, it couldn't quite carry this almost flawless performance into our next assessment: driving a 5" long, ½" lag bolt to its full depth to connect a 2x4 to a 4x4.
+Unfortunately, it couldn't quite carry this almost flawless performance when attempting to drive a 5" long, ½" lag bolt to its full depth.
 You could tell that this drill couldn't match the driving force of the top products.
-It stalled out a handful of times, but the Milwaukee M12 did eventually drive the screw to the full depth.
+It stalled out a handful of times, but the Milwaukee M12 did eventually drive the screw to the full 5".

 Battery Life